saosangmo/php-search/README.md

 # Demo

-A small demo of this search engine is available [here](https://midnight-cms.com/search.php).
+A small demo of this search engine is available [here](https://osd.vn/search).
-This demo is made with a dataset of 1000 movies from 2006 and 2016.
-The results are provided as you type.

 # Installation